catalpainternational/homebrew-catalpa/README.md

 1. Install Homebrew
 See https://docs.brew.sh/Installation.html

-2. Add this tap
+2. Add this tap: `brew tap catalpainternational/catalpa`

-`brew tap catalpainternational/catalpa`
+3. Pin this tap, so that it's prioritised over homebrew-core: `brew tap-pin catalpainternational/catalpa`

-3. Pin this tap, so that it's prioritised over homebrew-core `brew tap-pin catalpainternational/catalpa`
+4. Now brew will favor formulae inside of this repository over the ones in homebrew-core

 ### Adding a formulae